rach7777/monax-may/content/blog/2017/2017-02-28-monax-joins-eea.md

 ### The EEA v.
 Hyperledger?

-Yesterday we announced that we will be [joining Hyperledger and submitting our `eris:db` codebase for incubation](/blog/2017/02/28/why-were-joining-hyperledger/).
+Yesterday we announced that we will be [joining Hyperledger and submitting our `monax:db` codebase for incubation](/blog/2017/02/28/why-were-joining-hyperledger/).
 Today we're announcing (formally) that we're joining this alliance.
 Are these competitive?

 Not in our view.
 As discussed throughout this post, we view the Enterprise Ethereum Alliance as a standards body and we view Hyperledger as a natural home for housing the implementation of those standards.
 This not only allows for a plurality of views to be formulated according to the various governance rules set up by those consortia, but also it enables a resilient ability for enterprise users of smart contracting technology to participate in either the standards or (a single) implementation of those standards in a manner which is suitable for them.
 In other words, at this point in time more options is likely better.